 More information about NHS Near Me is available from www.nhsnearme.scot.

 Our Appointment Policy

-We aim to provide a responsive, flexible and appropriate appointment system with the following availability standards.
-However, during periods of increased demand the waiting times may be longer.
+We aim to provide a responsive, flexible and appropriate appointment system.
+However, during periods of increased demand the waiting times may increase.
 Our appointment system is regularly monitored.

 We reserve the right to remove any registered patient from our list who fails to attend their pre-booked appointment on three separate occasions over a 12-month period.